-Over the next few days, The Drum will publish a series exploring developments in performance marketing, to coincide with the publication of The Drum's latest quarterly performance supplement dissecting the space.Performance marketing is founded on relationships, and in today's article, we catch up with our industry panel to discuss how the relationship between networks and publishers can be optimised.Carla Arrindell, client services director, OMG
+Over the next few days, The Drum will publish a series exploring developments in performance marketing, to coincide with the publication of The Drum's latest quarterly performance supplement dissecting the space.In today's article, our panel discuss their advice for managing international affiliate relations.Tina Judic, managing director, Found

 Digital marketing gives us global reach, but when it comes to international affiliate relations it pays to take the time to get to know individual markets, the key brands and the way customers engage online within each market.
 It’s so easy to assume that you can simply replicate a UK campaign and enjoy the same success with it elsewhere.
 As a search publisher and agency, we also know the importance of understanding the differences of the search – from the functions available within Google across the markets to the varying search engines who dominate in different countries.
 For example, Baidu owns 67 per cent market share in China (a country with 513 million web users and 164 million online shoppers) and, whilst technically it’s not dissimilar to Google, there are many variations to the standard Adwords model.Jo Thomas, assistant head of performance marketing, DigitasLBi